hazelcast/hazelcast-jet/site/docs/tutorials/python.md

 ---
 title: Apply a Python Function
+description: How to run Python code to process data in Jet pipelines.
 ---

 Hazelcast Jet allows you to write a function in Python and use it to